zcash/zcash/README.md

 Mining
 ------

-If you wish to start mining, add these lines to ~/.votecoin/votecoin.conf:
+If you wish to start mining, append these lines at the end of ~/.votecoin/votecoin.conf:

     gen=1
     genproclimit=-1